-This chocolate ganache is so adaptable, here I have served it as a dinner party desert with sliced seasonal oranges and a hazelnut sesame crumb.
-They can be served in little pots or left to chill in a large bowl and spooned onto a plate for serving.
-Delicious and pretty.
+This chocolate ganache is so adaptable: here, I've served it as a dinner-party dessert with sliced oranges and a hazelnut-sesame crumb.
+It can be served in individual pots, or left to chill in a large bowl and spooned onto a plate for serving.

 For the chocolate ganache

-400 grams coconut cream (thick part from 2 tins of full-fat coconut milk)
+400g coconut cream (or the cream scooped from two tins of full-fat coconut milk)

 For the hazelnut crumb

 1½ tbsp toasted white sesame seeds

 6 biscuits of choice, such as almond or orange thins